 Don’t expect these hostels and pensions to be really cheap though, accommodation will be what you spend most of your money on in Italy but you can expect good quality in return.

-Hostels I’ve stayed in and would recommend in some of the major Cities are:
+Hostels I’ve stayed in and would recommend in some of the major cities when backpacking Italy myself are:

 Rome: The RomeHello